macropeople/mcdocs/docs/index.md

-# MC Quiz Games - Documentation
+# Sasensei - Documentation

 ## Overview

-The MC Quiz games are a series of sites that utilise the concepts of 'question based learning' and 'community validated content'.
+Sasensei is a quiz site that leverages the concepts of 'question based learning' and 'community validated content'.
-They have been created to provide a knowledge bank by which players can:
+It has been created to provide a knowledge bank by which players can:

 * Learn (using the flashcards)
 * Test (via questions and quizzes)
 * Understand (by writing and reviewing intelligible content)

+By passing questions and quizzes, and especially by submitting (quality) content, you will earn tokens and reputation that can be used to unlock the later levels.
+This includes multiplayer, and the ability to create your own test.
+In addition, higher privileges come with higher levels (such as the ability to create tags and edit questions).

 The following sites are available: